Skip to main content

 A diet rich in protein, fiber, and healthy fats, while minimizing refined carbohydrates and sugar, prevents these spikes and crashes, providing a stable energy supply that soothes the HPA axis.

-3. Rebalance Your Autonomic Nervous System The has two main branches ∞ the sympathetic (“fight-or-flight”) and the parasympathetic (“rest-and-digest”).
+3. Rebalance Your Autonomic Nervous System The autonomic nervous system has two main branches ∞ the sympathetic (“fight-or-flight”) and the parasympathetic (“rest-and-digest”).
 Chronic stress leaves you stuck in a state of sympathetic dominance.
 Practices like meditation, slow diaphragmatic breathing, and spending time in nature are powerful tools to consciously activate the parasympathetic nervous system.
 A daily practice, even for 10-15 minutes, can significantly lower cortisol and retrain your baseline stress response.

 4. Implement Intelligent Movement Exercise is a physical stressor, but it can be a beneficial one if applied correctly.
 The key is to match the type and intensity of exercise to your current state of adrenal function.